Nelson bush fire 'looked like an atomic bomb', says fleeing couple

 The Tasman fire "looked like an atomic bomb going off" when it ignited in the tinder-dry district, says a couple forced from their home.

-David Vanstone and Fiona Thompson were evacuated from their 100-acre Malling Rd farm about 11.30pm on Tuesday night after first noticing billowing smoke mid-afternoon.
+David Vanstone and Fiona Thompson were evacuated from their 40.5ha Malling Rd farm about 11.30pm on Tuesday night after first noticing billowing smoke mid-afternoon.

-A hot, dry "howling" south-west wind was fanning the fire towards them, he said, as temperatures reached above 32C.
+A hot, dry "howling" southwest wind was fanning the fire towards them, he said, as temperatures reached above 32C.

 • Read more: PM discusses Nelson inferno rescue package